DaAlbrecht/thesis-TEKO/content/Task_analysis.typ

 ==== External interfaces

-According to the high-level design, the following external interfaces can be
-extracted:
+The microservice needs to interact with different systems to be compliant with the stakeholder requirements @stakeholder_requirements.
+#linebreak()
+The following table identifies the external interfaces of the microservice.

 #figure(
   tablex(